Piazzale Augusto Imperatore

 In the heart of Rome, a stone's throw from the Mausoleum of Augustus, stands the former Istituto Nazionale Fascista della Previdenza Sociale (1937-40), which was designed by Vittorio Ballio Morpurgo as part of Mussolini's creation of the new Piazzale Augusto Imperatore.

 The building bears a series of mosaics, the work of the Roman painter and sculptor Ferruccio Ferrazzi (1891-1978).
-The central and most prominent mosaic illustrates the legendary origins of Rome.
+The central, and largest, mosaic illustrates the legendary origins of Rome.

 its art, history and culture.